The Junior League of Northern Westchester’s Members are Passionate About Making ours a Better Community for All!

 All of these initiatives, as well as our planning for future programming, aim to improve the lives of families and children throughout Northern Westchester.

 The Junior League of Northern Westchester community impact programs have been developed based on our member’s research with our partners to address our community’s needs.
-Currently, we are focusing our efforts on Commercial Sexual Exploitation of Children (CSEC), Food Insecurity, and our annual Holiday Sharing Drive (HSD).
+Currently, we are focusing our efforts on childhood literacy and our annual Holiday Sharing Drive (HSD).